libretime/libretime/docs/playout-history.md

 When the template is in the format you require, click the **Save** button, and **Set Default Template** if you wish.
 The new template will now be listed on the History Templates page.
 If you have set a new default template, any changes will be visible on the tabs of the Playout History page.

-# Exporting the schedule {#exporting}
+## Exporting the schedule {#exporting}

 LibreTime has a feature which enables your station's show and schedule information to be displayed on remote websites.
 This feature is included in LibreTime because you would not usually invite the general public to access your LibreTime server directly.
 If you had very large numbers of people requesting data from the LibreTime server at once, the burst of network traffic might overload the server, potentially disrupting your broadcasts.
 If carried out maliciously, this network overload is known as a *denial of service attack*.

 Instead, your public-facing web server can retrieve the schedule information from the LibreTime API.
-This information can then be displayed on your broadcast station or affiliate websites by a content management system, such as Sourcefabric's **Newscoop** (<http://newscoop.sourcefabric.org/>).
 It can be presented using Javascript widgets and styled with CSS, in any format that you require.
-The **Broadcaster** theme for Newscoop (<https://github.com/newscoop/theme-Broadcaster>) integrates these widgets with ready-to-use styles.

 There are two kinds of information that can be retrieved remotely from the LibreTime API without authentication; the metadata for the current show plus the following show (live-info), or the schedule for the current week and the week ahead (week-info).
 The week-info metadata includes show names, times, and individual show URLs on your public website.
 That way, the audience for your station can click through from the schedule information to find out more about a particular show, or download a previous show recording that you might have made available.